ackreq/mdlearn/README.md

 #### Pandoc

 - **Getting to Know Pandoc**
-   Learn what Pandoc is, how it works, and why it's a powerful tool for converting documents between formats.
+   Learn what Pandoc is, and why it's a powerful tool for converting documents between formats.
 - **Command Line Interface (CLI)**
    Understand what the command line is, how it differs from graphical interfaces (GUI), and why it’s essential for working with Pandoc.
+- **How Pandoc Works**
+   Learn how Pandoc reads a document, processes it, and outputs it in the desired format.
 - **Installation & Setup**
    Step-by-step guide to installing Pandoc and preparing your environment.
 - **Basic Conversions**